 It seemed the depth locking clasp didn’t like to lock, and the collet required an unusual amount of torque to keep it tight.

-80 Router Review: Conclusion
+80 Router Review: Which one is the best?

-In summation, take this recommendation for what it is.
+Take this recommendation for what it is.
 It’s rooted in facts, but laced with opinions.
 If you already own one of the routers listed that scored poorly with us, you don’t need to run out and buy a new router.

 At the end of the day, we tested and used each of these routers for multiple milling processes, and generally with good results.
 Variable speed is the most important feature for us, and anything else is merely a bonus.